kalikho/Vishleshakee-setup/README.md

-# The file contains a installation wizard to deploy vishleshakee's Web environment.
+# The file contains the installation wizard to deploy OSINT Vishleshakee's Web environment.

 ## Building the Vishleshakee environment